NTU-Advanced-Compiler/ntu-ac-hw2/README.md

 3. Phi-Function Insertion (`ssa_construct.py`)
 4. Variable Renaming (`ssa_construct.py`)

-Note: Please feel free to modify any part of the starter code to fit your approach.
-However, you must ensure that when we run your driver.py, it should function correctly as outlined in the assignment instructions.
-The provided structure is a guideline, but maintaining the functionality of the driver script is crucial for grading.
-You are also encouraged to add more test cases in `tests/` directory.

 ## Running and Testing

 1. To generate the SSA form of your program: